evgeny-m/MoCapDataset/README.md

 # MoCapDataset
 This repository contains a motion capture dataset for human action classification, obtained using the <a href="https://support.neuronmocap.com/hc/en-us/articles/360044818093-Perception-Neuron-32">Perception Neuron&reg;</a> motion capture system.
 </br></br>
-The dataset is divided into several parts: gestures, controls, and tool use.
+The dataset is divided into several parts: gestures, controls, tool use, and everyday activities.

 ## Part 1 - Gestures
 This part contains the following gestures: